-Second, after the experience of 20025 Chavism was left with the obsession that the main danger of beign shoved out of power was a coup d'etat, so it prepared its answer to that.
+Second, after the experience of 2002 Chavism was left with the obsession that the main danger of beign shoved out of power was a coup d'etat, so it prepared its answer to that.
 The emphasis on arming, training and coordinating the paramilitaries comes from that line, as well as the insistent propaganda: first talking about the "economical coup d'etat", then the "coup d'etat in progress" and now the "slow coup d'etat", all of which is refuted when, in the midst of the supposed coups this victimized government extends the dates for the Carnival holidays and calls for its celebration.
 Likewise, this worn out and well learned script demands that the current adversary be presented as unequivocally fascist and against the popular majorities, which on the one hand would fire up explicit support for the regime on the part of large sectors of the collective, while on the other hand it would earn it important international support.
-But in the end the facts, their consequences and -no less important- the clumsy performance by Nicolas Maduro and his entourage have made
+But in the end

-4 Popular name for all who get rich under the "Bolivarian Revolution"
+&lt;sup>4 Popular name for all who get rich under the "Bolivarian Revolution"

-5 Reference to the failed coup attempt with the participation of some military commanders to get Chavez out of power that year.
+&lt;sup>5 Reference to the failed coup attempt with the participation of some military commanders to get Chavez out of power that year.